Propagating Water and Marginal plants

-As the water begins to warm up in spring and early summer, oxygenating plants can be propagated by cuttings.
+As the water begins to warm up circa Week 20>, you can propagate oxygenating plants by taking cuttings

 This is done by taking tip cuttings from healthy young shoots and inserting them into pots containing a mixture of sieved organic matter (home made compost) and commercial potting compost.